haved/DafCompiler/ParsePlan.md

 * Add yourself as #using first, getting private definitions as well
 * If you find #import
  * Get the Input file for it
- * Add it's public definitions to your imported definitions
+ * Add its public definitions to your imported definitions
 * If you find #using
  * Get the Input file for it
- * Add it's public definitions to your used definitions (private too if yourself)
+ * Add its public definitions to your used definitions (private too if yourself)
  * Get the UsedFile of it and parse it (publicOnly unless it's this file)
   * Add the classes it knows about to your own list
 * Add *all* the definitions found to your list of definitions